 - I didn't add a dash of salt.
 They say you can save a ruined batch of toffee by adding a dash of salt.
 It didn't work for me with this batch, but I added a little salt in my second attempt.

-To combat these issues, I decided to toss this batch of greasy, buttery toffee into the trash and start again.
+To combat these issues, I tossed this batch of greasy, buttery toffee into the trash and started again.

 Second attempt at making toffee:

-This time I started out with a lower heat starting temperature on my cooking surface.
+This time, I started with a lower heat starting temperature on my cooking surface.
 I gradually melted the sugar and butter and heated up my toffee.

 Toffee Making Tips:

-I used the whisk mixing slowly.
-I like to think this allowed the sugar to blend into the butter as the toffee mixture heated up.
+I used the whisk, mixing slowly.
+I think this allowed the sugar to blend into the butter as the toffee mixture heated up.

 What color does toffee become when cooking?